-Management of climate change related risks is shared amongst several executives and ASML's Chief Risk Officer has been given the responsibility for continuing to advise the Board on the management of the financial risks of climate change through the ASML Board Risk Committee.
-ASML has incorporated climate risk within its existing ERM structures, including the addition of climate risk sub-risks which are assessed via the quarterly risk and control self-assessment processes.
+Management of these risks is shared amongst several executives and ASML's Chief Risk Officer has been given the responsibility for continuing to advise the Board on the management of the financial risks of climate change through the ASML Risk Committee.
+ASML has incorporated climate risk within its existing ERM structures, including the addition of climate-related sub-risks which are assessed via the quarterly risk and control self-assessment processes.
 The ERM team regularly reports to the Risk Committee in relation to performance relative to regulatory expectations.

-Artificial intelligence ("Al")
+Artificial intelligence ("AI")